 Being on stage, impersonating someone else, and on television play-acting, were the inevitable, heady days I forayed into.
 As a chairperson of the University Theatre Group, I produced and acted in several plays.

 Representing Delhi University at the Inter University Youth Festivals and meeting vibrant students from several universities across India performing in plays, classical dances and music was invaluable and unforgettable.

-In Canada, those heady days of the microphone and camera appeared far away, until I started broadcasting again as an announcer and writer on Madhuban Radio Programme, one of the first such broadcasts for the South Asian community, started by Ashok Parihar.
+In Canada, those heady days of the microphone and camera appeared far away, until I started broadcasting again as an announcer and writer in Hindi, Urdu and English on Madhuban Radio Programme, one of the first such broadcasts for the South Asian community, started by Ashok Parihar.
 While playing pop music for nostalgia was fun, especially rewarding were the open-line talk shows dealing with subjects of interest in the context of the new generation – for instance, arranged marriages.
 Interviews with Canadians from various institutions – politics, the arts, the media – acquainted each with the other.

 Whether I participated in Shankar’s International Painting Competitions for children from the age of 12, or 13, or exhibited in Delhi or Bombay or New York or Toronto, I always saw painting as an appropriation of my mother’s dream which continues to today.

 As a child I dreamed I was a bird and wrote a poem on my reverie.
 I never stopped flying with my feet on the ground.

 What fueled my passions was my enormously fulfilling and rewarding profession as an adjudicator with the provincial and federal governments of Canada for over two decades.

 All of the above was encapsulated in a recent interview on TV in Delhi with Sharad Dutt.